4 Hypothesis testing

 4.2.2 1 - Alpha

-The decision to not reject the null hypothesis when it is in reality true is indicated by \(1 - \alpha\).
+If H0 is true, you have the two options of falsely rejecting H0 or not rejecting it.
+Since we set the probability of falsely rejecting H0 to alpha (usually .05), the probability of not rejecting H0 when it is true is indicated by \(1 - \alpha\).
 It does not go by any other name, but in terms of probability, it is directly dependent on your desired type I error rate, your chosen alpha level.
-It therefore corresponds to the probabilities in Table 4.1 of 1, 2, 3, 4, 5, 6, 7, 8, or 9 yellow candies in the candy factory example.
+In our example, \(1 - \alpha\) corresponds to the probabilities in Table 4.1 of 1, 2, 3, 4, 5, 6, 7, 8, or 9 yellow candies in the candy factory example.
 We have a 99.8% (1 - .002) chance of making the correct decision to not reject \(H_0\) when we assume it to be true.
-The inside of the critical value in Figure 4.5 is the area where we do not reject the null hypothesis.
-In the \(2 \times 2\) decision table in Figure 4.3, this corresponds to the bottom left green quadrant.
+The area between the critical values in Figure 4.5 represents sample statistics for which we would not decide to reject H0.
+In the \(2 \times 2\) decision table in Figure 4.3, \(1 - \alpha\) is located in the bottom left green quadrant.

-4.2.3 Power
+4.2.3 Power (true)

 The only way to increase the power is to increase the sample size of the study, or increase the type I error.